zpgallegos/zavant/docs/architecture/decisions/0022-serve-metrics-with-lightdash.md

 Lightdash's MetricFlow translation is Beta.
 It does not currently translate cumulative or conversion metrics, MetricFlow implicit entity joins, cross-model ratio or derived metrics, or time-spine behavior.
 Deployment validation must surface unsupported definitions.
+A Git-connected project refresh does not replace the CLI translation step.
 Dimensions come from the physical dbt model columns, and cross-model joins must be declared explicitly for Lightdash.
 A `lightdash` dbt tag and matching project selector expose only intentional presentation marts rather than the entire transformation graph.